we-make-websites/brush/eslint-config/README.md

 # 🔧 Eslint Config

-We Make Website's eslint rules and config for Webpack-based projects.
+We Make Website's eslint rules and config.

 ## Installation